antononcube/RakuForPrediction-blog/Articles/Raku-for-Data-Science-and-LLMs.md

 ## Code generation

-We can say that the most frequently used Machine Learning (ML) workflows are in:
+It can be said that the most frequently used Machine Learning (ML) workflows are in:
 - Classification
 - Latent Semantic Analysis (LSA),
 - Regression